LauraIsCool/lauraiscool.github.io/index.md

 ## This is my personal website.

 ---
-title: Test
+title: This is my GitHub Website
 ---

-My Github can be found: <https://github.com/LauraIsCool>
+My Github can be found:
 <a href="https://github.com/LauraIsCool">Click Here</a>